 With pollution and energy costs these days it’s easy for your kitchen to become a hassle and a hazard.
-Working in the kitchen can leave a bigger carbon footprint than expected.
+Working and cooking in the kitchen can leave a bigger carbon footprint than you’d expect.
 And if we’re not careful, it can collectively make big difference to our world.

-Here’s our guide to maintaining an eco-friendly kitchen, and improve the world.
+Here’s our guide to maintaining an eco-friendly kitchen, and potentially lead to a better and more sustainable world.

 Ovens take up a lot of power and energy.
-To reduce this, forget about preheating whenever possible, and don’t worry about starting your meals off in a cold oven.
+To reduce this, try avoid preheating whenever not necessary, and don’t worry about starting your meals off in a cold oven.
 Some of the cooking takes place while the oven heats up.

 Opening the oven can expend a lot of heat trapped inside, which increases cooking time and energy use.
 Glass windows on the oven mean you don’t have to open the oven to check it.